1st Special Service Brigade: Crossing the Rhine

 The Brigade's next large-scale operation was the crossing of the river Rhine at Wesel.
 Intensive training and detailed planning were the keys to the remarkable success of Operation Plunder on 23 March, which incurred less than 100 casualties.

 Operation Plunder

 Operation Plunder started at 1800 hours on 23 March with a barrage of 5,500 guns along the 35 km front and a bomber raid on the city of Wesel.
 The 51st (Highland) Infantry Division led the river crossing at 2300 hours with the Canadians crossing later 6.5 km south of Rees, then the 1st Commando Brigade, 1.5 km north of Wesel.
 The assault craft—Buffalo amphibious vehicles, assault boats and DUKWs carried the infantry; LCMs carried the armour, including Sherman DD tanks—were guided across the river by CDL searchlights and tracer fire from machine guns.
-General Patton had earlier put the US 5th Infantry Division across the Ludendorff railway bridge at Remagen—a day earlier than planned—thus drawing off German reinforcements and reducing the opposition to the main landings.
+General Patton had earlier put the US 5th Infantry Division across the Rhine by initiating an amphibious crossing near Oppenheim, south of Mainz—a day earlier than planned—thus drawing off German reinforcements and reducing the opposition to the main landings.